 In addition to our results determined in accordance with GAAP, we believe the following non-GAAP financial metrics are useful in evaluating our performance.
 These non-GAAP financial metrics are not meant to be considered as indicators of our financial performance in isolation from, or as a substitute, for our financial information prepared in accordance with GAAP and should be read only in conjunction with financial information presented on a GAAP basis.
 There are limitations to the use of the non-GAAP financial metrics presented in this Annual Report.
 For example, our non-GAAP financial metrics may not be comparable to similarly titled measures of other companies.
 Other companies, including companies in our industry, may calculate non-GAAP financial metrics differently than we do, limiting the usefulness of those measures for comparative purposes.
 The reconciliation of the below non-GAAP financial metrics to the most directly comparable GAAP financial measure is presented below.
 We encourage reviewing the reconciliation in conjunction with the presentation of the non-GAAP financial metrics for each of the periods presented.
 In future periods, we may exclude similar items, may incur income and expenses similar to these excluded items, and may include other expenses, costs and non-recurring items.

 Adjusted EBITDA and Adjusted EBITDA Margin.
 Adjusted EBITDA and Adjusted EBITDA Margin are key performance measures used by management to assess our operating performance and the operating leverage of our business prior to capital expenditures.
-Our Adjusted EBITDA margins have improved from (9.4)% in the year ended January 31, 2023 to 2.3% in the year ended January 31, 2023.
+Our Adjusted EBITDA margins have improved from 2.3% in the year ended January 31, 2023 to 9.0% in the year ended January 31, 2024.
 The pilot to sell brand new Exclusive Design products wholesale to a third party retailer and launch of a new liquidation partnership together contributed \$5.1 million to Adjusted EBITDA in the year ended January 31, 2023.
+Adjusted EBITDA Margin significantly improved for the year ended January 31, 2024 due to the impact of the restructuring plans, and improved operating leverage across technology, marketing and general and administrative expenses even with additional strategic investments.